mukunda-/mukunda-/README.md

 * [Adventurer](https://mukunda.com/projects.html) - A platformer about collecting rings and moving red bricks.

 ---
 Much more exists in here, and I'll add more as I discover it.
 Hope you find something neat.
-Most projects are open to contributions.
+Most projects are open to contributions with permissive licensing.

 <p align="center"><a href="https://mukunda.com">mukunda.com</a> | <a href="https://linkedin.com/in/mukunda-johnson/">LinkedIn</a> | <a href="https://x.com/_mukunda">Twitter/X</a></p>